If you want to give your books the best shot of selling, you must give conscious effort to establishing your author brand.

 If you begin working with a new editor, or you have a trusty editor teammate already, make sure your author brand is part of your conversations.
-Then your editor can more easily identify those glaring inconsistencies that your readers will notice but you’re blind to (see chicken wing example above).
+Then an editor can more easily identify those glaring inconsistencies that your readers will notice, but you’re blind to (see chicken wing example above).

 Sticking with the same editor (if she’s great) through your series of books can be incredibly helpful because then you don’t have to re-explain what your brand/values/passions/tagline/themes are over and over again.
 Once you find an editor who knows what you do, knows your target audience, and can help improve your craft, the marketing part of your author job will get that much easier.

 That’s what happened when I found my editor from Keep Calm Write On .
 Val started as my book editor, and now is the editor for my blog kindlepreneur.com , too.
 She helps me keep my author and online business brand consistent everywhere my work appears.So don’t be afraid to ask if an editor can review your website, your author and book pages on Amazon, or your social media pages.
 Of course, you shouldn’t expect this to be pro bono, but the cost should bring a great ROI by strengthening your author brand.